 44705 – Preparation of fecal microbiota for instillation, including assessment of donor specimen

-44799 – Fecal instillation by oro-nasogastric tube or enema.
+44799 – Fecal instillation by oro-nasogastric tube or enema (This CPT code is used to indicate instillation).

 Have a coding question?
 Let me know in the comments below.